This post contains affiliate links.

 Click here for ”All You Need To Know About Watering Potted Plants’

-A layer of a product called Gnatnix will control gnats, those pesky ‘fruit-fly looking’ pests that can be problematic on potted plants. ( However, if you have gnats, they are a warning sign you might be overwatering your plant.
+A layer of a product called Gnatnix will control gnats, that pesky ‘ fruit-fly looking’ pests that can be problematic on potted plants. ( However, if you have gnats, they are a warning sign you might be overwatering your plant.
 Gnats love those conditions… )

 Lava Rock for Plant Drainage?